bartkessels/SimpleConvert/readme.md

 # Simple Convert

-Application to convert multiple files to another filetype.
+Application to convert multiple files to another filetype using FFMPEG.

 ## Screenshots